The Meal and Ale the 1940s disco night for rural Aberdeenshire folk

 The harvest celebration

-Up to the late 1940s the celebration of the hairst being finished was celebrated in each district of Aberdeenshire with an evening eating drinking dancing and listening to local talent doing their party piece.
+Up to the late 1940s the celebration of the hairst being finished was celebrated in each district of Aberdeenshire.
+With an evening eating drinking dancing and listening to local talent doing their party piece.
 Nothing different about that you might say but the meal and ale was held in the farm barn.

-Each farmer and his wife took turns of hosting the meal and ale which took place during mid to late October each year.
-The invitations would be given to all attending by the farmer personally by him visiting each of the neighbours and providing them with the date and time of this special event.
 Each local area would have had people who had musical talent or entertaining abilities.
 The host farmer would make sure that these talented farm servants or locals had their invitation.
-The farmer’s wife would also do the rounds of other wife’s who had the talent of home baking special pieces, dumplins, cheese, butter, preserves and jams.
+The farmer’s wife would also do the rounds.
+She would invite other wife’s.
+They had the talent of home baking special pieces, dumplins, cheese, butter, preserves and jams.
 All the food which was consumed during the fly time midway through the meal and ale.

 Getting everything ready for the Meal and Ale